-Claiming the Right to Healthcare, to Life and to Non-discrimination of Undocumented Migrants
+Claiming the Right to Life and to Non-discrimination of Undocumented Migrants in Access to Healthcare

 Historic challenge based on sections 7 and 15 of the Canadian Charter.
-The case is now before the UN Human Rights Committe in a communication under the Optional Protocol to the International Covenant on Civil and Political Rights (ICCPR), alleging violations of various rights under the ICCPR including article 6, the right to life, article 7, cruel, inhuman or degrading treatment and the right to non-discrimination.
+The case is now before the UN Human Rights Committe in a communication under the Optional Protocol to the International Covenant on Civil and Political Rights (ICCPR), alleging violations of various rights under the ICCPR including article 6, the right to life and the right to non-discrimination.
 The decision of the Human Rights Committee shows that the decision of the Federal Court of Appeal in this case was fundamentally at odds with international human rights norms. .

 The Petition to the United Nations Human Rights Committee (2013 ongoing)

 Historic Decision: Toussaint v Canada (2018) CCPR, Communication No. 2348/2014

 Motion for Leave to Appeal to the Supreme Court of Canada (2011-12)